electricimp/QL720NW/README.md

 ### setFontSize(*size*)

 The *setFontSize()* method sets the font size (in points) using the *size* parameter.
-Default font size is 32.
+The default font size is 32.
 Currently the only supported *size* values are the following constants:

 | Size Constant          |
 | ---------------------- |